-Short buildup trips up young Southland
+Short buildup trips up young Southland side in first game

 Southland have not made the best of starts to their NPC netball campaign but coach Reinga Te Huia was feeling optimistic despite losing 53-44 to Western at Hawera yesterday.

 "I'm feeling really positive.
 It didn't feel like we'd lost - it felt like we'd grown so much in that hour of being on the court," Te Huia said.